Building a More Just and Sustainable Outdoor and Environmental Movement Together

 - Organizations or projects with an annual budget of less than $1 million.

 - Organizations or projects that have limited relationships with and/or funding streams from the larger philanthropic community.

 The application period for our first round of grantmaking is now closed.
-We are excited to announce our inaugural Liberated Paths grantee cohort in January 2021, and invite you to e-mail us at email@example.com in order to be alerted about when we open a new round of funding, or if you have any questions about the program.
+We invite you to check back in the summer of 2021 for a new round of applications and to e-mail us at email@example.com if you have any questions about the program.